philgzl/dsp-primer/README.md

 The DFT is implemented in `numpy` under `numpy.fft.fft`.
 FFT stands for Fast Fourier Transform and is an optimized algorithm to calculate the DFT.
 The terms FFT and DFT are often used interchangeably.

-### Example
-Let's create a simple signal consisting of a sum of 2 sinusoids with different frequencies.
+**Example**: Let's create a simple signal consisting of a sum of 2 sinusoids with different frequencies.
 You will see how the DFT is able to resolve the 2 components.

 ```python